 Wills sometimes contain mistakes.
-Specialist solicitor, Chris Green, looks at how to fix an error in a will and why delay in doing so can be excused
+In this article we look at how to fix an error in a will and why delay in doing so can be excused.

 When a Will contains an error it is sometimes necessary to ask the court to rectify the mistake.
 There are strict time limits on applying to fix an error in a Will, but in a recent case, Kelly v Brenna, the court agreed to do so even though that time limit had long since passed.